gideon-analyzed/HR-Attrition-Analytics-Dashboard/README.md

 ## Next Steps

-For implementation in your organization:
+For implementation in your organisation:
 1. Integrate with your HRIS system for real-time data
 2. Establish threshold alerts for high-risk segments
 3. Develop targeted retention programs for high-risk departments